agentmorris/camera-trap-ml-survey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/serra-pikas-2024.png" width="500">

-<br/>**Mustafić S, Dachs D, Prüller R, Schöggl F, Perko R. Improving Wildlife Management with AI: Species Detection and Classification from Camera Trap Data.**
+<br/>**Mustafić S, Dachs D, Prüller R, Schöggl F, Perko R. Improving Wildlife Management with AI: Species Detection and Classification from Camera Trap Data.
+CamTrapAI workshop, 2024.**

 Experimented on a dataset of 25,000 bounding boxes on wildlife in Austria, as part of the [Pentamap](https://pentamap.com/) [DeerAI](https://projekte.ffg.at/projekt/4352932) program.
 Split train/val/test by image (not by location), though they acknowledged the limitations of this approach.
 Compared multi-class detection (landing on [YOLOR](https://github.com/WongKinYiu/yolor)) with a two-stage approach (with a custom detector, IIUC also YOLOR, and EfficientNet-B7).
 Did not find massive differences between the approaches, concluded they were data-limited.